bevy-cheatbook/bevy-cheatbook/src/input/keyboard.md

 ```

 These events give you both the Key Code and Scan Code.
-The Scan Code is represented as an arbitrary `u32` integer ID.

 ## Key Codes and Scan Codes

 Keyboard keys can be identified by Key Code or Scan Code.

-Key Codes represent the symbol/letter on each key and are dependent on the
+Key Codes represent the logical meaning of each key (usually the symbol/letter,
+or function it performs).
+They are dependent on the keyboard layout currently
-keyboard layout currently active in the user's OS.
-Bevy represents them with
-the [`KeyCode`][bevy::KeyCode] enum.
+active in the user's OS.
+Bevy represents them with the [`KeyCode`][bevy::KeyCode] enum.

-Scan Codes represent the physical key on the keyboard, regardless of the
+Scan Codes represent the physical key on the keyboard, regardless of the system
-system layout.
-Unfortunately, they are just arbitrary integer IDs and
-platform-dependent.
-There is no easy way to know what to display in the
-game's UI for the user, from the scan code.

-Additionally, support for using Scan Codes in Bevy is limited.
-This can be
+layout.
+Bevy represents them using [`ScanCode`][bevy::ScanCode], which contains
+an integer ID.
+The exact value of the integer is meaningless and OS-dependent,
+but a given physical key on the keyboard will always produce the same value,
+regardless of the user's language and keyboard layout settings.

+## Best Practices for Key Bindings

+Here is some advice for how to implement user-friendly remappable key-bindings
+for your game, that can work well for international users or those with
-annoying for people with multiple or non-QWERTY keyboard layouts.
+non-QWERTY keyboard layouts.

-See [Bevy Issue #2052][bevy::2052] for efforts to improve this situation.

-### Layout-Agnostic Key Bindings

-You could try to provide a better experience for players, regardless of these
-limitations, by:
- - Internally recording and storing key bindings as Scan Codes
- - Handling input using [events](#keyboard-events) and using Scan Codes to identify the key
+This section assumes that you have implemented some sort of system to allow the
+user to reconfigure their keybindings.
+You want to prompt the user to press
+their preferred key for a given in-game action, so you can store/remember it
+and later use it for gameplay.

+The problem is that, if you simply use Key Codes, then users might accidentally
+switch their OS keyboard layout mid-game and suddenly have their keyboard not
+work as expected.

+You should detect and store the user's chosen keys using Scan Codes, and use
+Scan Codes for detecting keyboard input during gameplay.

- - Storing Key Codes only for displaying the name of a key in the UI
+Key Codes can still be used for UI purposes, like to display the chosen key

-Doing things this way means that users with multiple keyboard layouts in the
-OS will not have their keybindings break if they accidentally switch their
-layout mid-game, or start the game with the wrong layout.

-Unfortunately, this also means your game UI will display the symbol from the
-layout that was used when registering the key bindings.
-This may be wrong
-or confusing if the user has changed the currently active layout.
+to the user.